gman0/dummy-fuse-csi/README.md

 #### Mount again

 The Node Plugin could try to re-mount the volumes it was providing before it was restarted. dummy-fuse-csi implements this functionality, but unfortunately this isn't enough and works only halfway.
 The other half of the problem is stale bind-mounts in workloads.
-When a Pod is being created, Kubernetes will share the respective CSI mounts with the Pod, and this happends only during Pod start-up.
+When a Pod is being created, Kubernetes will share the respective CSI mounts with the Pod, and this happens only during Pod start-up.
 When the Node Plugin remounts the respective volumes, Kubernetes would need to share them with the respective Pods again.

 Even if this worked, if the workload/application was storing open file descriptors from the volume before the FUSE process died, all of these would be invalid now anyway.

 #### Separate FUSE containers

 The FUSE process doesn't necessarily need to live in the same container as the Node Plugin.
 Should the Node Plugin container die, the FUSE container might survive.
-Still, the FUSE driver itself crashes, or needs to be updated, we'd end up in the same situation.
+Still, if the FUSE driver itself crashes, or needs to be updated, we'd end up in the same situation.
+Not a real solution.

 #### Proper Kubernetes support

 The naive safest way to handle this problem would be to monitor for unhealthy volumes (which we can already do).
-Based on this information, the Node Plugin along with all the Pods that make use of the volumes it provides could be restarted.
-All volumes would then be mounted again, effectively solving the problem.
+Based on this information, the Pods that make use of the concerned volumes could be restarted.
+This would trigger volume unmount-mount cycle, effectively restoring the mounts.

-This is of course only one of the possible ways, and needs to be discussed with sig-storage.

 ## Deployment